kaidez/kaidez.com/_drafts/2015-02-18-ajax-beginners.md

 * __4__: meaning that things are in the __DONE__ state...either the data has downloaded in full or there was an error during the download process.

-Microsoft's definition also attaches numbers to states but is shorter.
-MDN shortens even more:
+Microsoft's definition also attaches numbers to states but is shorter. <a href="https://developer.mozilla.org/en-US/docs/AJAX/Getting_Started#Step_2_.E2.80.93_Handling_the_server_response" title="See how AJAX states are listed in MDN" target="blank">MDN shortens it even more</a>:

 * __0__ (uninitialized)